 Transfer your template to the cardboard.
-You will need a front and back piece.
-The back piece should be solid.
+You will need a front template and a back template.
+The back template should be solid.

-If your radio has feet.
-Your template needs to have feet.
+Note* If your radio has feet; your template needs to have feet.

 Once your template is complete trace it onto the balsa plywood.